 6. Proximal versus distal and downstream versus upstream

-This 2008 Nancy Kreiger’ in her thought-provoking article argues to abolish the proximal-distal nexus from public health discourse.
-The reason I added them to this list is that she equals proximal to downstream approaches and distal to upstream ones.
+In 2008 Nancy Kreiger in her thought-provoking article argues to abolish the proximal-distal nexus from public health discourse.
+She equals proximal to downstream approaches and distal to upstream ones.
 This discussion broadens our thinking about upstream-downstream thinking.

 The full text is available through this link; https://ajph.aphapublications.org/doi/full/10.2105/AJPH.2007.111278